mayooear/gpt4-pdf-chatbot-langchain/README.md

 The visual guide of this repo and tutorial is in the `visual guide` folder.

+**If you run into errors, please review the troubleshooting section further down this page.**

 ## Development

 1. Clone the repo